node-class-may-2023/ComIT_Node/javascript.md

 ### String slice
 * The **slice** method extracts a section of a string and returns it as a new string
-* This method accepts two parameter slice(start, end)
+* This method accepts two parameters slice(start, end)
-* Use 0 index for the begining of the text
+* Use 0 index for the beginning of the text
 * The end parameter is optional and if we don't pass any value it will return the rest of the text

 **Example:**